raphaelletseng/raphaelle.github.io/_posts/2019-10-05-Getting_to_know_matplotlib_and_python_docx.md

 ax.fill(angles, values, 'b', alpha=0.3)
 ```
 The dataframe defines the categories for the plot with the relevant results.
-plt.yticks sets the continuous axis values labels and plt.ylim (0,100) sets the range.
+plt.yticks sets the continuous axis labels and plt.ylim (0,100) sets the range.
 ax.plot and ax.fill are used to customise the aesthetic of the plot.

 - The bar charts were made using matplotlib's references:

 ```
 import numpy as np
 np.random.seed(1234)